lino-framework/book/docs/specs/products.rst

 Product types
 =============

-Products can be diffentiated by their "type".
+Products can be differentiated by their "type".
 Types cannot be edited by the
 user.
 But every product type can have a layout on its own.
 Every product type has its own menu entry.

+.. class:: ProductType

+    .. attribute:: text

+        The verbose name of this product type.

+        This string is used for the menu entries in :menuselection:`Configure --> Products`.

+    .. attribute:: table_name

+        The name of the table to use for displaying a list of products with this type.

 .. class:: ProductTypes

     The list of *product types*.

-    It should contain at least one item whose name is :Attr:`default`.
+    It should contain at least one item whose name is :attr:`default`.

+    For each item of this list the plugin adds one menu entry to the :menuselection:`Configure` menu.

     .. attribute:: default